 Apart from the normal uses of soap as a cleanser for face, hands and body, Castile soap can be used with water to clean just about anything else around the house – laundry, counters, sinks, bathtubs, floors and toilets.

-Due to its natural ingredients and chemical-free formulation, natural castile soaps without the addition of essential oils are exceptionally mild and safe for babies, although they should be kept away from the eye area as they are not ‘tear-free’.
+Due to its natural ingredients and chemical-free formulation, natural Castile soaps without the addition of essential oils are exceptionally mild and safe for babies, although they should be kept away from the eye area as they are not ‘tear-free’.
 (Most tear-free formulations use a synthetic numbing agent – yet another chemical additive).
 You could even use fragrance -free Castile soap on pets.

 It can be used to control insects on plants in the house and around the garden.
 If it is properly diluted, it can safely be used to wash vegetables too.

-PRO TIP: Don’t combine alkaline Castile soap with an acid like vinegar that you might also use around the house.
+PURE TIP: Don’t combine alkaline Castile soap with an acid like vinegar that you might also use around the house.
 The reaction cancels out the potency of both ingredients and can leave objects and surfaces with a white film that is difficult to remove.